 Return on equity (ROE)

 Return on equity is a key guide for investors to measure the growth in profit for a company.
-Divide the company’s net income by the shareholders’ equity, then multiplying by 100.
+ROE is determined by dividing the company’s net income by the shareholders’ equity, then multiplying by 100.
 The ratio tells you the value you would receive as a shareholder should the company liquidate tomorrow.
 Some investors like to see ROE rising by 10 percent or more per year, which reflects the performance of the S&P 500.

 Debt-to-equity ratio (D/E)

 A high debt-to-equity ratio indicates a company that borrows a lot.
 Whether it’s too high depends on a comparison with other companies in the industry.
 For example, companies in the tech industry tend to have a D/E ratio of around 2, whereas companies in the financial sector may have D/E ratios of 10.

 Debt-to-asset ratio (D/A)

 There are hundreds, if not thousands, of helpful online news sites and tools to help you research companies, screen stocks, and model a stock’s potential in the future.
 Here are some viable options.